rajesh-s/nonlinear_dynamics_course/README.md

 - To get the topology right using delay coordinate embedding we need to get enough axes (eg. you can't get the topology of climate in a place just by recording a thermometer).
 Atleast twice as many comb teeth as there are state variables in the system ![1](images/2020-06-03-13-59-08.png)
   - However, this is an overly pessimistic condition since it is not possible to know all the state variables. ![1](images/2020-06-03-14-03-14.png).
 Chicken and egg problem because we have to embed data before we calculate $d_cap$
   - For the measuring function in Takens theorem, we need not know what it is measuring, we just want to know it is smooth and uniformly sampled (it need not be continuous)
+- It is useful to embed scalar time-series data before building a prediction model of a deterministic dynamical system because:
+  - It exposes the temporal patterns in spatial form.
+  - If you don't do that, the false crossings created by the projection involved in the measurement can make your predictions wrong.

 ### Topology, diffeomorphisms, and reconstruction of dynamics